TritonDataCenter/mi-debian-8/README.md

 ISO image with the necessary packages and sdc-vmtools installed for deploying on SmartOS and Joyent Public Cloud.

-For more information on live-build the [live-build manual](http://live-systems.org/manual/stable/html/live-manual.en.html)
+For more information on live-build see the [live-build manual](http://live-systems.org/manual/stable/html/live-manual.en.html)

 ## Requirements